oboroc/abovertc/README.md

 ![Intel Above Board PS/PC card photo](intel-above-board-ps-pc.jpg)

-Intel Above Board PS/PC is a very cool multi-function ISA card from 1985 for XT class computers:
+Intel Above Board PS/PC is a very cool multi-function ISA card from 1985 for XT class computers.
+It has:

 - RTC clock;
 - serial port, DB-9 connector;
 - parallel port, DB-25 connector;
-- up to 1.5MB memory if populating all memory banks with 41256 DRAM chips;
+- up to 1.5MB memory if all memory banks are populated with 41256 DRAM chips;
-- it can backfill the base memory to 640KB from 256K or 512K boundary;
+- it can backfill the base memory from 256K or 512K to 640K;
 - all memory that wasn't used to backfill base memory can be used as EMS 4.0;
 - works reliably at 8MHz with 150ns DRAM chips.